 A visitor center presents information about the archaeological site.
 The interactive exhibits are educational and engaging.

 The Hagar Qim Temples are 15 kilometers (a 25-minute drive) from Valletta, and less than two kilometers away from the Blue Grotto.

 10. Sliema: Waterfront Restaurants and Harbor Cruises

 Sliema has a wide selection of dining options and a lively atmosphere but offers little in the way of charm or historical value.
 Once a small fishing village, Sliema has become a touristy holiday destination overdeveloped with modern high-rise hotels.
-Travelers seeking old-world ambience and authentic Maltese culture are better advised to stay in Valletta, just across the harbor.

 The Sliema waterfront is the departure point for the ferry to Valletta and for boat trips to other locations in Malta such as the Blue Grotto, the Island of Gozo, and the Blue Lagoon on the island of Comino.